Pyroan/love-build/README.md

 ```
 $ love-build -b superGame
 ```
-Generate a build for Windows, put it in a separate build directory, give the build a different name, specify the version number, AND delete the `.love` file when done.
+Generate builds for Windows and Web, put them in a separate build directory, give the build a different name, specify the version number, AND delete the `.love` file when done.
 ```
-$ love-build -w -d superGame-builds -o ReallyCoolGame --version=0.1.3 --clean superGame
+$ love-build -w -b -d superGame-builds -o ReallyCoolGame --version=0.1.3 --clean superGame
 ```
 Create a `.love` file and then immediately delete it for some reason?
 ```